-A strong tagline or motto separates you from the competition, sums up your company values.
+A logo tagline or slogan is a brief, inspiring statement of the vision and mission of your company.
+A strong tagline separates you from the competition and sums up your company values.

-Usually your mission statement remains internal in order to help direct everything from ads to your marketing strategy.
-Taglines take it to the world and broadcast it.
-It is an effective way to express the brand’s meaning.
+Usually your mission statement remains internal in order to help direct everything from ads to marketing strategies.
+Taglines take it and broadcast it to the world.
+It is an effective way to express the meaning of your brand.

 When does a logo need a tagline?

-1. You have a small crowd
+1. You have a small customer base

-3. A new brand has been established
+3. A new brand is being established

-A simple and transparent message will give new users a better understanding of what to expect. from your brand.
+A simple and transparent message will give new users a better understanding of what to expect from your brand.

 4. You’re redesigning

-5. Your logo needs more to express your opinions
+5. Your logo should be more expressive

 1. Begin with your brand image